ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

 ## The Nitty-gritty

-To begin, let's create a simple button on within _back-end_ of our site.
+To start this off, let's create a simple button that executes our script within the _back-end_ of our site.
 This will ensure that our code is only executed by us, the administrator.